rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value memory_limit <megabytes>M

-Replace the `megabytes` placeholder with the megabyte value that you want to use.
+Replace `megabytes` with the megabyte value that you want to use.
 The default size is 128MB.
 When you successfully modify the file, the new memory limit displays in your PHP information file.